2013 MINI Cooper Roadster Performance

 Acceleration and Power

 The 2013 Mini Cooper Roadster comes with a 1.6-liter four-cylinder engine that generates 121 horsepower at 6,000 rpm and 114 pound-feet of torque at 4,250 rpm.
 The S Roadster adds a turbocharger and direct injection, which boost the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
 Both base and S models come with a six-speed manual transmission or an optional six-speed automatic.
-According to the EPA, the base Roadster gets 27/35 mpg city/highway with either transmission, which is considerably better than sports cars like the Mazda Miata and Ford Mustang convertible.
+According to the EPA, the base Roadster gets 27/35 mpg city/highway with either transmission, which is considerably better than the fuel economy of sports cars like the Mazda Miata and Ford Mustang convertible.

-The top-of-the-line John Cooper Works Roadster also gets a turbocharged, direct-injected 1.6-liter four-cylinder engine, but it generates more power.
+The top-of-the-line John Cooper Works Roadster also gets a turbocharged 1.6-liter four-cylinder engine, but it generates more power.
 The JCW Roadster puts out 208 horsepower at 6,000 rpm and 192 pound-feet of torque from 1,850 to 5,600 rpm.
 Mini says that the JCW Roadster has a top speed of 147 mph.
 A six-speed manual is the only transmission offered on the JCW Roadster.

 Most reviewers who’ve tested the Mini Roadster have driven the S trim, which is more powerful than the base model.
 While the base Roadster has modest power, most critics love the S model’s peppy turbocharged engine and slick-shifting six-speed manual transmission.
 A handful of reviewers note that the S Roadster suffers from a hint of torque steer and a bit of turbo lag, but most agree that the extra power is worth the trade-off.